What is Acquisition Planning?

 2. Target Description

-This section outlines the business you’re acquiring and why it’s worth what you’re proposing to pay for it.
+This section of acquisition plan outlines the business you’re acquiring and why it’s worth what you’re proposing to pay for it.
 Be as thorough as possible here.
 If there are weaknesses that you see in the business, introduce them and talk about how you can iron them out and generate value.
 At a minimum, include details such as

 - headline financials